sams-chw/Reinforcement-Learning-Based-Trading-System/README.md

 # How to run

 1. For automated trading, run the following command:

 python run.py

 There are some default command-line arguments (see the run.py script for details).
 For example, the above command is basically same as,

     python run.py -e 1000 -i 10000 -s MSFT AMZN IBM

-    You can input any number of episodes, amount of initial investment and stocks as you want by following the above sequence in the         command-line.
+You can input any number of episodes, amount of initial investment and stocks you want by following the above sequence in the         command-line.
 For example,

     python run.py -2000 -s NVDA INTC

-2. To generate plots for the stock data, run the following command:
+2. To generate plots for the stock data, run the following command.

     python run_stock_data.py

-    which is by default same as
+which is by default same as,

     python run_stock_data.py -s MSFT AMZN IBM

 But you can input any stocks you want instead of MSFT, AMZN or IBM.
 For example,

     python run_stock_data.py -s TSLA AAPL